GinOwO/LuX/README.md

 ### Linux
 1. Open Qt Creator and load the project.
 2. Switch to release and then build the project.
 3. Copy the release build from the build folder to your desired folder.
+Make the directory `AppDir/usr/bin` and copy the release build to it.
-4. Open a terminal in the folder and copy the necessary files with CQtDeployer using `cqtdeployer -bin Lux -qmake /path/to/Qt/6.5.*/gcc_64/bin/qmake`
+4. Open a terminal in the folder and run `appimage-builder --generate && appimage-builder` to generate the AppImage.

 ## Usage